Chicago Bulls: Salary Cap Maneuvering in Action

 The question needs to be asked: Who on the Bulls has a reasonable contract and enough value that he’d almost surely be claimed, and has a high enough salary to produce enough savings for the Bulls even after adding a replacement player?

 Murphy, a four-year player at the University of Florida, was the No. 49 pick in last year’s draft.
 He doesn’t play much in Chicago, but there should be several teams who like him.
 He is, after all, a 6-foot-10 power forward who shot a remarkable 43.5% on 3-pointers during his college career.
-He is playing in the first of a two-year minimum salary contract, that pays out the league minimum of $490,180 (and counts that much against the tax), and his salary for next season is completely non-guaranteed (if he waived prior to August 1), making him a valuable asset in trade.
+He is playing in the first of a two-year minimum salary contract, that pays out the league minimum of $490,180 (and counts that much against the tax).
+His salary for next season is completely non-guaranteed (if he waived prior to August 1), making him a valuable asset in trade.
 He may not ever be a superstar, but who wouldn’t want to take a chance on someone with his skill-set in a stretch-four dominated league, particularly if the worst case scenario is to have acquired a valuable asset in trade?

 Murphy represents a low-risk addition for any number of NBA teams.
 It’s a minimum salary contract, which means every NBA team can attempt to claim him on waivers.
 If one of them does, it could be a high-reward play for the Bulls.